JonPro0/InfoProjekt-J-L/README.md

-Look at the file: Before Start -> Read this file first
+Look at the file: Before Start -> Read this first